 - Hold Down Timer

 - IOS Version

-Update message is sent between neighbors to build topology table and routing table.
-Basically, OSPF neighbor router shares their prefix to their neighbor with the help of Update Message.
+The update message is sent between neighbors to build the topology table and routing table.
+Basically, the OSPF neighbor router shares their prefix to their neighbor with the help of Update Message.
 Update messages can be Multicast and Unicast.
-On serial link, update message is Unicast.
-However, in Ethernet link it can be Multicast and Unicast.
+On the serial link, the update message is Unicast.
+However, in the Ethernet link, it can be Multicast and Unicast.
 The opcode of Update Message is 1.
-It also contains Autonomous Number.
+It also contains an Autonomous Number.
 Update messages used RTP (Reliable Transport Protocol) to make packets reliable.
 Sequence and Acknowledgement number are used in Update Message.

 So, Update Message has the following property: